 - Routes with one or more “transit free” ASNs in their as-path will be rejected

-BGP Communities
+Community BGP

-All the route-servers handle well-known communities transparently, and allow to filter what is being announced by sending communities according to the following scheme
+All the route-servers handle well-known communities transparently, and allow to filter what is being announced by sending communities according to the following scheme:

 Function | Standard | Extended | Large |